robesris/tic-tac-toe-ruby/README.md

 require './test.rb'
 ```

-You should see all three tests pass.
+You should see all tests pass.

 # Play around with it